 Cotonou, Benin: International City of Peace

 We welcome Gérard Metonhessa who with his colleagues and community establish Cotonou, Benin as an International City of Peace.
-Gérard is founder of the UNITED FOR THE PEACE OF AFRICA (UPA) Initiative, a collaborative group of dedicated to promoting Peace and Development in Africa.
+Gérard is a member of the UNITED FOR THE PEACE OF AFRICA (UPA) Initiative, a collaborative group of dedicated to promoting Peace and Development in Africa.
 They envision a world of people motivated by peace and development rather than conflict, terrorism, hatred and fear.

 Note: Introduction page with information primarily at the time of joining International Cities of Peace.
 For updates, please contact the liaison.